 The Foundation «Ombudsman of Private Insurance and of Suva» was established by the SIA in 1972.
 The Ombudsman has proven to be a solidly-founded and widely-accepted independent institution.
 The number of problems dealt with by the Ombudsman show that this institution enjoys the confidence and trust of the public at large.
 Its services – which it renders free of charge – contribute to assisting dissatisfied or uncertain customers.

-A total of 2,849 cases were resolved directly with policyholders or complainants without the need to contact the insurer.
-343 of the 1406 complaints submitted in writing resulted in interventions with the relevant insurance companies (intervention rate 24.4%).
-Of these 94% were resolved before the end of the year.
-The intervention success rate stood at 67.9%.
-The highest dispute value in an intervention case was around CHF 0.6 million, while the lowest contested amount was CHF 47.
+A total of 2,958 cases were resolved directly with policyholders or complainants without the need to contact the insurer.
+392 of the 1501 complaints submitted in writing resulted in interventions with the relevant insurance companies (intervention rate 26.1%).
+The intervention success rate stood at 60.2%.
+The highest dispute value in an intervention case was around CHF 425,000, while the lowest contested amount was CHF 96.